matthewomccorkle/matthewomccorkle.github.io/_posts/#2022-06-17-day_012_instaloader.md

 Instaloader is an excellent way to download all of your personal post history for archival purposes.

-Instaloader is a great tool for OSINT collection from a penetration testers perspective.
+Instaloader is a great tool for OSINT collection from a penetration testers' perspective.

 You can filter down the exact information variables you need.

 You can schedule a Cronjob to automatically run Instaloader to create your own Instagram archive.

 I want to pause here for a brief moment.
 Individuals will probably think that this is a tool that crosses the line for personal privacy.
 I want to remind those individuals that this only works on public profiles and private profiles that follow a user.
 So if an individual is worried about privacy, just know this tool does exist and what you place on the internet is not private despite the "privacy options" a social media solution may provide.

 ---